BradyBolton/BEAMUGradResearch/Encoder_BT/README.md

  7. The HC05 module might be a ZS-040 model, which requires extra steps to get into AT-mode for programming in order to correctly configure the baud-rate.
 Follow [this advice](http://www.martyncurrey.com/arduino-with-hc-05-bluetooth-module-at-mode/).

 ---
-See `encoderBT.m` for a demo.
+See `encoderBT_Example.m` for a demo.
 If using a different encoder you will want to change the configuration in encoderBTArduino.ino and the parameters of initEncoder, note the following:

 1. `PPR` (pulses per revolution): for the interrupt function